 Professor Piccardi works closely with the RoZetta data science team and helps to guide its research and development.
 He also supervises a number of postgraduate students employed by RoZetta.

 He is co-author of a new research paper with RoZetta’s Dr Inigo Jauregi and Jacob Parnell, focused on Multi-Document Summarization, which will be presented at the leading conference in the field in Dublin this year.
 (See separate story below).

 Professor Piccardi points out that RoZetta doesn’t seek to compete with US tech giants such as Google and Amazon.

 “In fact, RoZetta builds on their work and adds value to it,” he says.

 For more information contact us today.

-See separate story for more details about the research and technology in the field.
+See our separate story for more details about the research and technology in the field.